tmuttaqueen/system-design-basics/README.md

 # system-design-basics

+The whole note has been taken from this video: https://www.youtube.com/watch?v=MbjObHmDbZo

 ## Introduction

 First rule is "whenever possible avoid using distributed system.
 Use it only when it is necesarry."
 What is a distributed system?
 Basicaly it is a group of computers working together and the goal is to hide the complexity from the user, so the user thinks he is interacting with a single computer.